jxnblk/mdx-deck/README.md

 ### Custom Components

-mdx-deck includes default components for MDX, but to provide custom components to the [MDXProvider][], export a `components` object from your MDX file.
+mdx-deck includes default components for MDX, but to provide custom components to the [MDXProvider][], export a `components` object.

 ```mdx
 export { default as components } from './components'